Football Football

 Jordan Pickford, Dean Henderson, James Trafford

-With 76 caps to his name, Everton’s Jordan Pickford is England’s number one and, barring injury, he will be keeping the gloves for the World Cup.
+With 80 caps to his name and a wealth of tournament experience, Everton’s Jordan Pickford is England’s number one and, barring injury, he will be starting in goal at the World Cup.

-Trafford was being tipped to challenge Pickford for the gloves after signing for the Citizens this summer, but the addition of Gianluigi Donnarumma is set to see his playing time reduced.
+Trafford was tipped to challenge Pickford for a starting role after signing for the Citizens in the summer, but the arrival of Italy star Gianluigi Donnarumma has restricted his playing time.

 Defenders

-One player who Tuchel likes is Chelsea’s Reece James, who has had his injury problems, and the right-back looks set for a place in the squad if he can stay fit.
+Tuchel’s preferred right-back may be Chelsea’s Reece James and the Blues skipper looks set for a place in the squad, as long as he can stay fit.

-For the centre-back options, Tuchel continues to be a fan of Newcastle’s Dan Burn, who provides a great aerial threat at 6ft 7in, while Palace captain Marc Guehi looks like a certainty given his consistent displays.
+For the centre-back options, Tuchel is a fan of Newcastle’s Dan Burn, who can also do a job at left-back and who provides an aerial threat at set-pieces.

 Midfielders

-Declan Rice, Jordan Henderson, Jude Bellingham, Adam Wharton, Harvey Elliott
+Declan Rice, Jude Bellingham, Jordan Henderson, Elliot Anderson, Adam Wharton

-The same can be said of Real’s Jude Bellingham, who is one of the most talented players in the squad, while Jordan Henderson could also be on the plane.
+However, he is one of the most talented players in the set-up and will surely make the finals squad, while Jordan Henderson could also be on the plane after his surprise recall in March.

 Forwards